 Despite the disruption of the pandemic, existing policies and procedures allowed the college to operate well and produce improvements.
-For example, the board of trustees adopted a new Educational Master Plan on January 12, 2021 (IVA03-03) to serve as the college's primary strategic planning document through 2026.
-In 2020-21, the Planning Retreat and Student Success Summit took place (virtually) after postponement from the year prior (IVB01-04).
+For example, the board of trustees adopted a new EMP on January 12, 2021 (IVA03-03) to serve as the college's primary strategic planning document through 2026.
+In 2020-21, the annual planning retreat and Student Success Summit took place (virtually) after postponement from the year prior (IVB01-04).